 4. Add in more fiber.

-Fiber is the number one way you can improve estrogen metabolism, to create a healthy regular menstrual cycle.
-Estrogen dominance is linked to several of the top causes of infertility including endometriosis, uterine fibroids and even some cases of male infertility.
+Fiber is the number one way you can improve estrogen metabolism, in order to create a healthy regular menstrual cycle.
+Estrogen dominance is linked to several of the top causes of infertility including endometriosis, uterine fibroids, and even some cases of male infertility.
 Excellent sources of fiber:

 - Ground fresh flaxseed (add it to salads, yogurt & smoothies)

 - Dark leafy green vegetables (Swiss chard, baby spinach, kale, broccoli)

 - Whole grains (brown rice, quinoa, buckwheat)